saveourtool/diktat/README.md

 </details>

 ## GitHub Native Integration
-We suggest everyone to use common ["sarif"](https://docs.oasis-open.org/sarif/sarif/v2.0/sarif-v2.0.html) format as a `reporterType` in CI/CD.
+We suggest everyone to use common ["sarif"](https://docs.oasis-open.org/sarif/sarif/v2.0/sarif-v2.0.html) format as a `reporter` in CI/CD.
 GitHub has an [integration](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning) with SARIF format and provides you a native reporting of diktat issues in Pull Requests.